St. Joseph Medical Center

 Physical Therapy

-Physical therapy addresses a wide range of functional limitations -- the inability to walk, move a body part, or get out of a chair following a patient’s stay at the hospital due to illness, injury, or surgery.
 Patients are seen by physical therapists, who can perform and initial evaluation and recommend treatments, and by physical therapy assistants (PTAs), who are dedicated to follow-up treatments.
-It is the goal of these therapist to help patients return to their maximum level of function before returning home.
+It is the goal of these therapists to help patients return to their maximum level of function before returning home.
 Safety upon discharge is always another important objective.

 Occupational Therapy

-Occupational Therapy (OT) addresses functional aspects of everyday living, such as difficulty bathing and dressing, due to illness, injury, or elective surgery.
-Occupational therapy focuses on increasing the patient’s safety and independence in performing self-care activities.
+Occupational Therapy (OT) may be needed due to illness, injury or elective surgery.
+OT focuses on increasing the patient's safety and independence in performing self-care activities.
 This may include:

 • Bed mobility training